open5e/open5e/content/srd/monsters/monsterlist.md

 **Gladiators** battle for the entertainment of raucous crowds.
-Some gladiators are brutal pit fighters who treat each match as a life-­‐‑or-­‐‑death struggle, while others are professional duelists who command huge fees but rarely fight to the death.
+Some gladiators are brutal pit fighters who treat each match as a life-­or-­death struggle, while others are professional duelists who command huge fees but rarely fight to the death.

 #### Guard